paleo-data/paleo-data.github.io/collections/_how-to-guides/how-to-get-started-in-the-symbiota-paleo-data-portal.md

 ---

 {: .notice--primary }
-This guide is designed orient new and prospective data providers to using Symbiota for managing and publishing fossil specimen data.
+This guide is designed orient new and prospective data providers to Symbiota, a tool for managing and publishing fossil specimen data.

 # Introduction
 ## What is Symbiota?